Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Near [=period=] boundaries, all the constraints of timing and addressing must still be respected.
 Consider a [=media segment=] with a nominal start time of 0 seconds from [=period=] start and a nominal duration of 4 seconds.

-If such a [=media segment=] contained samples from 1 to 5 seconds (drift of 1 second away from zero point at both ends, which is within acceptable limits) it would be non-conforming because it would leave a gap of 1 second at the start of the [=period=] that is not covered by samples.
+If such a [=media segment=] contained samples from 1 to 5 seconds (drift of 1 second away from zero point at both ends, which is within acceptable limits) it would be non-conforming because of the requirement in [[#timing-mediasegment]] that the first [=media segment=] contain a media sample that starts at or overlaps the [=period=] start point.
 </div>

 ## Segment alignment ## {#timing-segmentalignment}